theaquamarine/windows-powershell-docs/docset/windows/netadapter/reset-netadapteradvancedproperty.md

 ```

 ### -DisplayName
-Specifies the display name of the advanced property as an array which is shown in the Advanced tab for the Network Adapter properties page in Windows Server® 2012 and Windows® 8 and later.
+Specifies the display name of the advanced property as an array which is shown in the Advanced tab for the Network Adapter properties page in Windows Server??
+2012 and Windows??
+8 and later.

 ```yaml
 Type: String[]